ronburnley/pokecompare/README.md

+# PokéCompare

+A React application for comparing Pokémon stats and collecting your favorites.
+Built with React, TypeScript, and styled-components.

+## Features

+- Browse the Pokémon database with pagination
+- View detailed information about each Pokémon
+- Compare stats between different Pokémon
+- Save and manage your favorite Pokémon
+- Toggle between base form and Mega Evolution forms (when available)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).